Keep your winter pours in check with the Free Concrete Pour Checklist.

 Concrete has compressive strength, meaning that it can withstand its own weight within a structure.
 However, it lacks tensile strength.
 Therefore, as soon as everyday loads are added to that structure, such as vehicles in a car park or on a bridge, it struggles under the additional weight due to a lack of flexibility.
 This leads to cracking and weakening of the structure.
 This is why steel reinforcing bars, or rebar, are embedded in the concrete.
 However, the rebar only provides passive reinforcement, meaning it does not bear any load or force until the concrete has already cracked.
 This is where post-tensioning comes in to provide additional active reinforcement.

 Post-tensioning (ACI 423) has gained significant popularity over the past 30 years, especially in modern high-rise buildings, industrial floors, and residential structures.
-Today, this technique is used extensively for slabs which cover a large surface area, such as tennis courts or parking lots.
+Today, this technique is used extensively for slabs that cover a large surface area, such as tennis courts or parking lots.
 Compression is a force that squeezes or crushes, and tension is a force that pulls something apart.
 The purpose of post-tensioning is to place the concrete structure under compression in those regions where load causes tensile stress.
 Post-tensioning offsets this tensile stress.

-Once concrete has reached a specific initial compressive strength, but before the service loads are applied, the cables, or tendons, are pulled tight and tensioned then anchored to the outer edges of the concrete, thus maintaining the force in the strand for the life of the structure.
+Once the concrete has reached a specific initial compressive strength, but before the service loads are applied, the cables, or tendons, are pulled tight and tensioned then anchored to the outer edges of the concrete, thus maintaining the force in the strand for the life of the structure.
 The tensioning of the tendons is achieved by using a hydraulic jack.
 The result is a stiffer concrete slab that actively is compressed and has more capacity to resist tensile forces.

-What is Cold Weather Concreting?
+What Is Cold Weather Concreting?